How to Care for Dogs – Expert Tips for a Healthy, Happy Dog

 What Your Vet May Recommend

 When diarrhea persists, your vet will likely run tests to find the cause.
 For example, they may perform a stool analysis to detect parasites or bloodwork to rule out metabolic causes.
 Additionally, X-rays or ultrasounds can check for intestinal inflammation.
-These visits are essential, but the costs can add up quickly — and that’s where insurance helps.

 How Pet Insurance Can Help When Your Cat Gets Sick